askerlee/segtran/README.md

 `--layercompress`: the ratios of transformer channel compression done in different layers.
 Channel compression means the number of output channels could be fewer than the input channels, so as to reduce the number of parameters and reduce the chance of overfitting.
 Example format: `1,1,2,2`.
 This constraint should be satisfied: `len(layercompress) == translayers + 1`.
 The first number is the compression ratio between the CNN backbone and the transformer input.
 If `layercompress[0] > 1`, then a bridging conv layer will be used to reduce the output feature dimension of the CNN backbone.
 If `layercompress[i] > 1, i >=1`, then the transformer will output lower-dimensional features.

 `--maxiter`: the maximum number of iterations.
-For refuge, maxiter is usually `10000` (the optimal checkpoint is usually around `7000` iterations).
+For fundus, maxiter is usually `10000` (the optimal checkpoint is usually around `7000` iterations).
 For polyp, maxiter is usually `14000` (the optimal checkpoint is usually around `13000` iterations).

 `--iters`: which iteration(s) of checkpoints to load and test. `7000,8000`: load and test iterations `7000` and `8000`. `5000-10000,1000`: load iterations of `range(5000, 10000+1000, 1000)`, i.e., `5000, 6000, 7000, 8000, 9000, 10000`.